eSolia/blog.esolia.pro/README.md

 Log into the cms at https://cms.blog.esolia.pro/admin

+If you make changes on a local clone of the repo and push, the cms won't get those automatically as of 2025 Feb.
+At this time you need to:

+1. ssh to the vps, specifying the private key
+2. `cd www`
+3. `git pull`
+4. `systemctl restart lumecms`

+This pulls the changes from origin, and restarts lumecms.
+It takes 30 seconds for the UI to be refreshed.

 ### Deno-related
 Install `deno` on your system and clone the repo to serve locally on localhost, for testing.